Leading the market with five clinical studies

 Pioneering clinical studies on depressed participants

 This was the first study conducted with CEREBIOME® on depressed participants.
 This gold-standard study demonstrated that CEREBIOME® significantly decreased dry mouth and sleep disruption (p<0.05) compared to the placebo group.

 Kazemi 2018: Depressed participants with ongoing treatment (for at least 3 months)

 This randomized, double-blind, and placebo-controlled study included 110 patients suffering from mild to moderate depression that were receiving antidepressant treatment.

 The probiotic was used as an adjunct therapy to conventional antidepressant treatment and showed a significant decrease in Beck Depression Inventory (BDI) scores, from 18 down to 9 on average.
 These results are clinically significant, showing that the patients, after treatment with CEREBIOME®, were now categorized with “minimal depression” according to the validated assessment scale.
 Additionally, the CEREBIOME® group showed a decrease in the blood kynurenine/tryptophan ratio, which suggests that tryptophan was diverted toward the synthesis of serotonin and away from the inflammatory pathway (p<0.05).

-A 2018 open-label study by Wallace and Milev found that in treatment-naïve patients, CEREBIOME® had a positive effect on mood, anxiety, anhedonia, and perceived stress, lasting up to eight weeks after psychobiotic intake.
-This pilot study was a proof of concept to design a larger study that is currently ongoing.
+An open-label study by Wallace and Milev found that in treatment-naïve patients, CEREBIOME® had a positive effect on mood, anxiety, anhedonia, sleep quality and perceived stress, lasting up to eight weeks after psychobiotic intake.